All Episodes

 If that maybe is contained by a continent.

-Except people get on airplanes.
+Except people go on airplanes.

-Well, yeah, we may have a chance to find out about that right now with this rabbit virus in Australia.
+Well, we may have a chance to find out about that right now with this rabbit virus in Australia.

 Do you think it'll be contained to Australia?

-Is there any reason to think it would?
+There's very reason to think it would.

-Well, it wasn't contained on that little island!
+Well, it wasn't contained on that little island.

 Well, maybe not.